 There are also some other launchers running around at the moment, such as Origin and Ubisoft Connect, which are owned by EA and Ubisoft respectively, and only sell games from those companies.
 There’s also the Xbox launcher which, along with launching games you’ve bought from the Microsoft store, is also where you’ll access the Xbox Game Pass library if you’re an active subscriber.

-That’s all you really need to know as far picking up new games go.
+That’s all you really need to know as far as picking up new games goes.
 Most players default to just using Steam and having other launchers installed to supplement that library, but it really just depends on what you value and what games you’re looking to play.

 So, we’ve gone through everything you would need for a standard gaming setup, but you may not have that right now if you’re reading this.
 Fortunately, there are plenty of games you can play even if you don’t have a “gaming” PC or laptop.